MI8: MI8c

 At the start of the Second World War, Vernon Kell, the head of MI5, introduced a contingency plan to deal with the problem of illicit radio transmissions.
 A new body was created, the Radio Security Service (RSS), headed by Major J.P.G.
 Worlledge.
 Until 1927, Worlledge had commanded a Wireless Company in Palestine.
 His brief was to "intercept, locate and close down illicit wireless stations operated either by enemy agents in Great Britain or by other persons not being licensed to do so under Defence Regulations, 1939".
-As a security precaution, RSS was given the cover designation of MI8(c).

 Working from cells at HM Prison Wormwood Scrubs, Worlledge selected Majors Sclater and Cole-Adams as his assistants, and E.W.B.
 Gill as his chief traffic analyst.
 Gill had been engaged in wireless interception in the First World War and decided that the best course of action would be to find the transmissions of the agent control stations in Germany.
 He recruited a research fellow from Oxford, Hugh Trevor-Roper, who was fluent in German.
 Working with them, at Wormwood Scrubs, was John Masterman, who ran MI5's Double Cross System.
 Masterman already had Agent SNOW, and Gill used his codes as the basis for decrypting incoming agent traffic.

 RSS assigned the task of developing a comprehensive listening organisation to Ralph Mansfield, 4th Baron Sandhurst.
 Sandhurst was an enthusiastic amateur radio operator.
 He had served with the Royal Engineers Signal Service during the First World War and had been commissioned as a major in the Royal Corps of Signals in 1939.